yu-ming-chen/tp/docs/DeveloperGuide.md

 ![CreateBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/CreateBudgetCommand.png)

 Figure 4.3.1.1: Sequence diagram  for create budget command in main page view.
+>Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. The `LogicManager` uses the `MainPageParser` to parse the given user input.
 2. The `MainPageParser` will identify the command given by the user and pass the user input down to the